pernalin/pernalin.github.io/_posts/2015-04-18-jekyll-hyde-pagespeed-insights.md

 ### Leverage browser caching

 This was the only issue I couldn't fix.
-My site is hosted on Github Pages, and it's not possible to configure browser cacheing.
+My site is hosted on Github Pages, and at this point it's not possible to configure Github Pages for browser cacheing.

 ### The Final results